1.4TB Of Alleged Nike Data Posted Online Sparks Investigation

 Current reporting suggests limited direct consumer harm if customer identifiers, passwords, or payment data were not part of the stolen dataset, but the absence of visible consumer data in a sample is not proof that no personal data exists in the full leak.

-The more immediate risk may fall on Nike’s business operations: product roadmaps, design assets, and manufacturing process documents can support counterfeit production, gray market activity, supplier targeting, and social engineering against employees and partners.
+The more immediate risk may fall on Nike’s business operations.
+Product roadmaps, design assets and manufacturing documents can support counterfeit production, gray-market activity and supplier targeting.

 Company Response And Customer Remediation